public-awesome/docs/guides/stargaze-studio/interact-with-a-collection/execute-messages.md

 * **Purge**

-Purge the data stored inside the collection contract.
+Purge the minter address data stored inside the minter contract.
 This action is irreversible and requires the collection to be sold out.

 * **Update Mint Price**